 As a student you can usually borrow money specifically to fund your studies at preferable interest rates.
-Government maintenance loans to fund undergraduate study only become repayable after you have completed your course and when you are earning a minimum of £21,000 a year (or £17,335 a year if you started your course before 2012), so this is a debt which you won’t have to worry about too much while you are studying.
-The Government has also introduced a Postgraduate Loans Scheme available to students starting courses from 2016, where repayments start on completion of your course on minimum earnings of £21,000 per year, and there are plans to introduce a separate scheme to help fund the cost of research degrees.
-In addition, there are currently study specific loans that some (mainly postgraduate) students can apply for, such as Professional and Career Development Loans, which only become repayable after course completion.
-An interest free overdraft on a student bank account can be another useful source of borrowing.
-See Undergraduate funding or Postgraduate funding for more information.
+Government maintenance loans to fund undergraduate study only become repayable after you have completed your course and when you are earning a minimum amount of money so this is a debt which you won’t have to worry about too much while you are studying.
+There is also a government Masters Loans Scheme and a Doctoral Loans scheme where repayments start on completion of your course only when you are earning a minimum amount of money.

 Tuition fee debts

 If you owe money to Queen Mary University for your tuition fees and cannot pay what you owe by the required deadline, you will usually be de-registered from your course, unless there are other options available to you, such as interrupting your studies.
 If you are de-registered from your course, this means you will no longer be a Queen Mary University student, so you would not be able to progress your studies, eg. to the next year of study or graduate or receive your degree.
 For more advice about tuition fees, de-registration and interrupting your studies, see the Resitting, Interrupting, Leaving your course advice guides for home and international students.

 Other debts to the University